Fractional Infinity Laplacian with Obstacle: Existence of viscosity solution

 Letting $\zeta \to 0^+$, we infer that $u(x^\star) \leq \varphi(x^\star)$.
 Hence, $u(x^\star)=\varphi(x^\star)$ and $x^\star$ is a minimum point of $u- \varphi$.
 Yet, $x_0$ is the unique minimum point for $u- \varphi$ and so, $x^\star=x_0$.
 Yet, this is also a contradiction.
 So, our claim is proved.

 Passing to the limit in \eqref{3.2.4}, we get

 But, this contradicts \eqref{3.2.1}.
 Hence, this concludes the proof that $u_\zeta \in S$. \end{proof}

-We finish this section by the following observation that we will use when dealing with the obstacle problem. \begin{remark} \rm Assume the boundary datum $g \geq 0$ on $\partial\Omega$.
-Recalling the construction of the supersolution $u^+$ in Lemma \ref{Existence of subsupersolutions}, we see that $u^+ \geq 0$ in $\Omega$.
+We finish this section by the following observation that we will use when dealing with the obstacle problem. \begin{remark} \rm Assume the boundary datum $g \geq 0$ on $\partial\Omega$ (but, $g$ is not identically zero).
+Recalling Remark \ref{RK3.9}, the supersolution $u^+$ constructed in Lemma \ref{Existence of subsupersolutions} is nonnegative.
 However, the subsolution $u^-$ defined in Lemma \ref{Existence of subsupersolutions} is not necessarily nonnegative.